 We appreciate the responsible attitude that students show toward materials from the library.
 However, the school needs to be reimbursed for materials that are lost, damaged or not returned.
 Students will not be allowed to check out new books until the matter is resolved.

 CHAPELS & ASSEMBLIES

-Chapel or assembly times are typically scheduled for Wednesday mornings.
+Chapel or assembly times are typically scheduled for Thursday afternoons.
 All students in Kindergarten through Grade 5 are expected to attend.
 Chapels are very special times of learning about Jesus and building school community.
-Parents are always welcome to come to our chapels or assemblies.

 GYM CLASSES